California teen driver arrested after fatal crash she reportedly livestreamed

 The Merced County Sheriff told KFSN that the girl who died was Jacqueline Sanchez.
 Police would not say if the driver and Sanchez were related.

 The other passenger had major right leg trauma, according to a police report.
-It said Obdulia Sanchez had complained chest and leg pain.
+It said Obdulia Sanchez had complained of chest and leg pain.

 A Gofundme page set up to pay for funeral expenses for Jacqueline Sanchez Estrada.
 The creator of the page did not immediately respond to a Reuters request for comment.